 - Many design rules for protocols can be found

-- · Mechanisms to achieve certain functionality
+- Mechanisms to achieve certain functionality

 - · Keep it flexible and extensible

 - Make it effective and efficient (optimize)

-- · Make it resilient
+- Make it resilient

-- •

-- ▶ To be applied wisely (not blindly)
+- To be applied wisely (not blindly)

-- Considering the trade-offs
+- · Considering the trade-offs

+- No single rule set will fit all circumstances

 - Beware of complexity

-- · People will blame the their device or technology if the stuff doesn't (inter)work
+- People will blame the their device or technology if the stuff doesn't (inter)work

 - Regardless of where the problem is

 - Too expensive or too difficult to use

-- Premature optimization is the root of all evil
+- · Premature optimization is the root of all evil

-- ...

-Communication Partners and their Roles
+Communicating Partners and their Roles (1)

-- Point-to-point vs. multipoint communications - How many parties are involved in the protocol (from a semantics perspective)? - Unicasting vs. group-overlays vs. multicasting - What type of information exchange is assumed? - Client-server vs. peer-to-peer communications - Are the involved parties "equal" or do they have different responsibilities - Note: peer-to-peer is more general than today's widespread applications) - In case of groups: are some more important than others? - More than just two different classes of peers - End-to-end vs. intermediaries vs. router-assist - What kind of entities may, are, or must be involved?
-Are the "visible" or not? - Communication among end systems vs. among network elements - · Transport and application vs. routing, network, maintenance protocols - ▶ End-to-middle communications
+- Point-to-point vs. multipoint communications - How many parties are involved in the protocol (from a semantics perspective)? - Unicasting vs. group-overlays vs. multicasting - What type of information exchange is assumed? - Client-server vs. peer-to-peer communications - Are the involved parties "equal" or do they have different responsibilities - Note: peer-to-peer is more general than today's widespread P2P applications - In case of groups: are some more important than others? - More than just two different classes of peers - Communication among end systems vs. among network elements - · Transport and application vs. routing, network, maintenance protocols - End-to-middle communications